Probate is a word that scares many people. It sounds complicated. And expensive. When it comes up, it often means that someone close to us has died.

 The process will take at least three months.
 It will also cost at least $4,500 in court costs, advertising costs, and attorney fees.
 If the personal representative is paid, then their fee will be at least $4,000 as well.

-The probate will have to be opened.
+The probate will have to be opened, and an executor or administrator will be appointed.
 The heirs of the decedent will have to be notified.
 In addition, a notice of the probate will have to be published in a local paper.
 Known creditors also need to be notified.

 The estate assets will have to be inventoried, and then appraised.
 The creditors will have to be paid.